New-Resolve/deceptgold/documentation/whitepaper.md

 **Abstract:**

-Deceptgold introduces a paradigm shift in cybersecurity: instead of treating attacks as mere threats, it turns them into measurable digital assets.
-By monetizing intrusion attempts through an innovative token-based model, Deceptgold creates a new revenue stream in a sector traditionally defined by cost.
-This breakthrough enables companies to generate value from vulnerability while gaining strategic intelligence.
-For investors, Deceptgold represents a high-impact opportunity at the intersection of security, blockchain, and data monetization — with scalable potential across industries that are under constant cyber pressure.
+Deceptgold is introducing a paradigm shift in cybersecurity: instead of treating attacks as mere threats, it transforms them into measurable digital assets.
+By monetizing intrusion attempts through an innovative token-based model, Deceptgold is creating a new revenue stream in an industry traditionally defined by cost.
+This breakthrough enables companies to generate value from vulnerabilities while simultaneously gaining strategic intelligence.
+For all, Deceptgold represents a high-impact opportunity at the intersection of security, blockchain, and data monetization—with scalable potential in industries that are under constant cyber pressure.

 ---